Why good design comes from bad design

 I introduced myself, pleaded ignorance about design, and asked him why he needed to make so many sketches.
 He thought for a second, and then said, “I don’t know what a good idea looks like until I’ve seen the bad ones.”
 I smiled, but was puzzled.
-I felt like going back across campus to the computer science labs.
-If he’s a designer, shouldn’t he make fewer sketches instead of more?
+I felt like going back across campus to the computer science lab.
+If he’s a senior designer, shouldn’t he make fewer sketches instead of more?
 I didn’t really understand what he was talking about until many years later.

-When I started at Microsoft, I was embarrassed to document bad ideas.
+When I started working at Microsoft after college, I was embarrassed to document bad ideas.
 I kept a notebook with me at all times to write down ideas when I was in meetings, or traveling on the bus to work, but I never let anyone see it.
 Many of these ideas were awful, just plain unworkable.
 But with each idea I came up with, no matter how bad, it revealed some other way of thinking about the problem.
 Each new idea I sketched out was more informed than the last.
 Each bad idea illustrated some important aspect of the problem that I hadn’t thought about before.
 Out of every five or six ideas, I’d have one or two that might be feasible.
 The sketching helped me, but it was something I didn’t want others to know I did.
 I thought folks would think I wasn’t a good designer if they saw how many sketches I made.

 There is a psychological advantage to containing the space of choices in this way.
 To decide, I’ll make a pro and con list for each choice, and rely on my designer, developer, or other key people to help make the call.
 Choosing the best among bad ideas isn’t a highlight of design work, but it happens.
 The right process combined with a dedication to pursuing several ideas makes an impossible situation bearable, and gives you the confidence to make a decision.

-A common trap for design thinking is searching for perfect designsÃ³the belief that there is a single right answer to a given problem, and a designer should be able to realize it given enough time.
+A common trap for design thinking is searching for perfect designs the belief that there is a single right answer to a given problem, and a designer should be able to realize it given enough time.
 In many cases, the best possible design (if there is such a thing) isn’t worth more than a good one, especially if it takes twice as much time to find it.
 General George S. Patton once wrote, “A good plan executed now is better than the perfect plan next week.”
 You have to know the realities of the competitive and financial plan your team is working from, and adjust the goals of your design work to match them.
 Make the top three or five user tasks rock solid, and keep the rest simple but adequate until the next release.

-The more I read about great masters in different fields, the more I see how there is a common thread in their work process.
+The more I read about masters in different fields, the more I see how there is a common thread in their work process.
 Every great writer, painter, architect, or director attributes the quality of their work to tireless discipline.
 When asked about their artistry, they don’t point to magic or divine inspiration, but describe how many attempts they must make to create things of the quality they desire.